PEGI shows age limits in games

 The game contains descriptions of or elements that may encourage discrimination.

-Games that encourage or train gambling.
+Games that encourage or provide training in gambling.

 It is possible to spend real money in the game.